-Costs will be according to socio-economic capabilities, utilizing sliding scale and barter, as well as significant outreach, grants, and fundraising so that truly all people will be aware of and have the opportunity to access the Centers, not just those who have the privilege of information and finances, because peace does not discriminate based upon income.
+Costs will be addressed via multiple sources: insurance, socio-economic capabilities, utilizing sliding scale and barter, as well as significant outreach, grants, and fundraising so that truly all people will be aware of and have the opportunity to access the Centers, not just those who have the privilege of insurance, information and finances, because peace does not discriminate based upon income.

 The cultural differences in how this will be accomplished is not an issue, because at the heart of every country are the hearts of people, and what every person needs, is to be understood, and loved.
-Each Community Center will however be created by the people of that community, to be in alignment with it's particular geographic location, incorporating the ideas and practices specific to that community, essentially becoming "user friendly" by offering services and programs that are safe and familiar to those that would utilize the facility.
-While those of us fortunate enough to be involved in raising the consciousness understand the great and wonderful diversity in mind/body/spirit traditions and practices, it is important to note that the path to healing and raising the consciousness must be nurtured gently, with patience, compassion and understanding, which means speaking the appropriate language for that community.
-For example, the structure, services and programs offered at a Healing Community Center in Arkansas, U.S.A., may look very different from that of one in California, which will look different than that of one in Yugoslavia, Africa, etc. It is important to create an environment that offers a baseline of safety and familiarity to set the foundation for trust, growth, transformation, and peace building.
+Each Community Center will however be created by the people of that community, to be in alignment with it's particular geographic, cultural, ethnic, etc, location, incorporating the ideas and practices specific to that community, essentially becoming "user friendly" by offering services and programs that are safe and familiar to those that would utilize the Center.
+While those of us fortunate enough to be involved in raising the consciousness understand the great and wonderful diversity in mind/body/spirit traditions and practices, it is important to remember that the path to healing and raising the consciousness must be nurtured gently, with patience, compassion and understanding, which means speaking the appropriate language for that community.
+For example, the structure, services and programs offered at a Healing Community Center in Arkansas, U.S.A., will look very different from that of one in in Abuja, Nigeria, which will look different than that of one in Belgrade, Serbia, etc. It is important to create an environment that offers a baseline of safety and familiarity to set the foundation for trust, growth, transformation, and peace building.

 This is our purpose, to assist in re-establishing a world in which our human family remembers that we are a unified spiritual family, having a human experience; that it matters not the color of our skin, what country we are from, what our faith is, what we eat, how we dress, who we marry, how much money we make... for we are all One.
 It is our desire and intention to bring back hope where there is none, joy where there is sorrow, peace where there is pain, to replace in the hearts of all, love instead of fear.
 The answer to this lies in the birth of consciousness and the subsequent activation of living as a spiritual being having a human experience, consciously connected to our own spirit, the one that created us, and all others, as One.
-The Healing Community Centers will be an instrumental force in assisting in this process, forging elevation of consciousness, empowerment, respect, healing, compassion, empathy, love, forgiveness, dignity and harmonious community with all peoples and beings, bringing the blossoming of a new world.
+The Healing Community Centers will be an instrumental force in assisting in this process, forging elevation of consciousness, empowerment, respect, healing, compassion, empathy, love, forgiveness, dignity and harmonious community with all peoples and beings, weaving the web of light and love to bring the blossoming of a new, united, interdependent world.

 May you have the Power of the Wind, the Peace of Love, and the Joy of Light.